TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-stuckqueued.md

 ## We ran diagnostics on your resource and found the following

 <!--issueDescription-->
-Based on the Run ID provided we can see there are other runs as InProgress status at the same time for the Pipeline <!--$pipelineName-->[pipelineName]<!--/$pipelineName-->.
+Based on the Run ID provided, we see that there are other runs in `InProgress` status at the same time for the Pipeline <!--$pipelineName-->[pipelineName]<!--/$pipelineName-->.
 The reason for the long Queued status might be due to Pipeline concurrency setting.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Please, check the concurrency setting in Pipeline <!--$pipelineName-->[pipelineName]<!--/$pipelineName-->.
+Check the concurrency setting in Pipeline <!--$pipelineName-->[pipelineName]<!--/$pipelineName-->.
 Remove the concurrency value or set the concurrency value to a larger number.